servusdei2018/servusdei2018/README.md

  - Linux (rn my main distro is Ubuntu; I also maintain a Centos 8 server and a Gentoo build).
 I have a Windows 10 pc too, but just because.
  - Nvim.
 It is candy.
  - Go.
 Imma proud gopher :) It's my language of choice.
+ - Python 2/3.
+Used to use it a lot more before I found Go.
  - Fullstack JS, web (HTML/CSS)
  - XML, JSON, YAML
  - C99/ANSI C. That's right, there's some neat antiques I mess around with, and I've gained my proficiency therefrom.